 Our Partnership with Multnomah Biblical Seminary

-Dharma Rain’s partnership with Multnomah Biblical Seminary began during a period when our nation was becoming increasingly polarized in response to the wars in Afghanistan and Iraq and around social issues such as abortion and gay marriage.
+Dharma Rain’s partnership with New Wine, New Wineskins at Multnomah Biblical Seminary began during a period when our nation was becoming increasingly polarized in response to the wars in Afghanistan and Iraq and around social issues such as abortion and gay marriage.
 Our Abbot Kyogen Carlson reached out to Dr. Paul Metzger, a professor of theology at the Multnomah Biblical Seminary, and invited him to meet with a group of senior students at Dharma Rain to begin a dialog across what was perceived by some to be an unbridgeable chasm.

 This first meeting has evolved into regular monthly potlucks attended by a self-selected group of our Dharma Rain members and a similar group from the Multnomah Biblical Seminary community.
 We sit down together over a meal and engage one another eye to eye and heart to heart to get to know each other and discuss our traditions, including exploring key points of tension.

 Evangelicals and Buddhists Share and Probe: A Unique and Fruitful Dialogue in Portland by Kyogen Carlson and Paul Louis Metzger